wei-hsuan-cheng/wb_humanoid_mpc/docs/humanoid_centroidal_mpc/humanoid_centroidal_mpc.md

   \end{bmatrix},
 $$

-i.e. 6D left and right foot wrenches plus joint velocities.
+*i.e.*, 6D left and right foot wrenches plus joint velocities.

 In code this is reflected by: